ArnaoutLab/diversity/README.md

 ## Partitioned diversity

 Some diversity indices compare the diversities of subsets of a community with respect to the overall community.
-The subsets are called ***subcommunities***, while the overall community is called a ***metacommunity***.
 For example, two subcommunities with the same frequency distribution but no shared species each comprise half of the combined metacommunity diversity.

 ## Frequency-sensitive diversity